ToastHawaii/osm-apps-catalog/docs/score.md

 **Open Source:**

-- +0.5 points if the app is open source.
+- +1 point if the app is open source.
 - An additional +0.5 points if the license is a copyleft license (e.g., GPL, ODbL, MPL, CC).

 **Source Code:**

-- +0.5 points if a reference to the source code is documented.
+- +0.25 points if a reference to the source code is documented.

 **Issue Tracker:**

-- +0.5 points if an issue tracker exists.
+- +0.25 points if an issue tracker exists.

 **Last Update:**